Here is where your story of space begins – with a different kind of architects in Cornwall.

 By combining elements of land, sea and sky, and using the best local craftspeople and materials we can lay our hands on, we’re making Cornwall the perfect place to awaken the possibilities of your space.

 “When you work in different environments, you learn a lot about the role space plays.
-So when, like me, you’ve found yourself working in hospitals, care homes, offices, exhibitions and factories as part of my Civil Service in Germany, you start seeing more in the atmospheres around you.
+So when, like me, you’ve found yourself working in hospitals, care homes as part of my Civil Service in Germany and further in my career in many different offices, on exhibitions and in factories, you start seeing more in the atmospheres around you.
 It affirms how some spaces work, and how some spaces really don’t.

 Space should be something that works in harmony with people.
 It should function, live, look good and, above all, be comfortable and easy to simply ‘be’ in.

-These experiences have allowed me to see the role architecture plays in our lives; how it should always be defined by the user (and not the architect’s ego!).
+These experiences have allowed me to see the role architecture and space play in our lives; how they should always be defined by the user (and not the architect’s ego!).
 This has pushed me towards the concept that most of the time (but not always) architecture should follow the Vitruvian rules of being ‘solid, useful and beautiful’.
 Something we work towards at Märraum.

 From old churches to monuments, cities like Regensburg and Venice to the modern buildings of Le Corbusier and Bauhaus – my influences are broad.
 I even draw inspiration from the treehouses built by tribes in the Amazon.
-But at the heart of it, I believe that creating a good building is like telling a good story of spaces and people.”
+But at the heart of it, I believe that creating a good building is like telling a good story of spaces and people and creates an inspiring stage for more stories.”

 Adam Laskey – Director FdSc Sustainable Construction, Architectural Designer and Technician